wrist mechanics online course featured image

 You Don’t Know Where Your Feet Belong

-The stance, setup, and posture are a few of the things that professional golfers work on the most.
-If your feet are not in the right place, how is the rest of the golf swing supposed to fall into place?
+The stance, setup, and posture are key fundamentals—if your feet aren’t in the right place, the rest of your swing will suffer.

 Use HackMotion to Help